 There are four main UK betting exchanges to open accounts with before starting out on your trading journey.
 The new customer bonus offers will come in handy, plus alternatives to Betfair will reduce your exposure to Premium Charge once you become a very profitable trader.

 Make sure you are comfortable with how each exchange works before placing bets or opening trades.

 Here is the full list of betting exchanges:

-Betfair is the biggest betting exchange in the world and, as such, it is hugely popular among traders.
+Betfair is the biggest and best betting exchange in the world so, therefore, it is hugely popular among sports traders.

 Betfair also offers a sportsbook as well as a sports exchange, so it is easier than ever before to check out the different odds that are on offer from both a bookmaker and from other traders.

 The standard commission rate paid on winnings at Betfair is set at 5% but some account holders are able to reduce this figure to just 2% by placing a greater number of bets on the site.